tomcam/ec2-linuxami-adduser/README.md

 * Create a username and home directory
 * Use the EC2 dashboard to generate a private key file (calld a PEM file) to use instead of  a password.
+You will create a special private key exclusively for the new user.
+Doing so will allow you to revoke the user's privileges simply by removing their private key.
 * Generate from that private key file a separate public key file.
 * Add the public key file contents to a a file called in the new user's directory  `~/.ssh/authorized_keys`.